John Muir: Philosophical beliefs

-Of nature and theology
+Nature and theology

 Muir believed that to discover truth, he must turn to what he believed were the most accurate sources.
-Muir had a strict, Scottish Presbyterian upbringing.
 In his book, The Story of My Boyhood and Youth (1913), he writes that during his childhood, his father made him read the Bible every day.
 Muir eventually memorized three-quarters of the Old Testament and all of the New Testament.
 Muir's father read Josephus's War of the Jews to understand the culture of first-century Judea, as it was written by an eyewitness, and illuminated the culture during the period of the New Testament.
 But as Muir became attached to the American natural landscapes he explored, Williams notes that he began to see another "primary source for understanding God: the Book of Nature".
 According to Williams, in nature, especially in the wilderness, Muir was able to study the plants and animals in an environment that he believed "came straight from the hand of God, uncorrupted by civilization and domestication".
 As Tallmadge notes, Muir's belief in this "Book of Nature" compelled him to tell the story of "this creation in words any reader could understand".
 As a result, his writings were to become "prophecy, for [they] sought to change our angle of vision".

 Williams notes that Muir's philosophy and world view rotated around his perceived dichotomy between civilization and nature.
 From this developed his core belief that "wild is superior".
 His nature writings became a "synthesis of natural theology" with scripture that helped him understand the origins of the natural world.
 According to Williams, philosophers and theologians such as Thomas Dick suggested that the "best place to discover the true attributes of deity was in Nature".
 He came to believe that God was always active in the creation of life and thereby kept the natural order of the world.
 As a result, Muir "styled himself as a John the Baptist", adds Williams, "whose duty was to immerse in 'mountain baptism' everyone he could".
 Williams concludes that Muir saw nature as a great teacher, "revealing the mind of God", and this belief became the central theme of his later journeys and the "subtext" of his nature writing.

 During his career as writer and while living in the mountains, Muir continued to experience the "presence of the divine in nature", writes Holmes.
 His personal letters also conveyed these feelings of ecstasy.
 Historian Catherine Albanese stated that in one of his letters, "Muir's eucharist made Thoreau's feast on wood-chuck and huckleberry seem almost anemic".
 Muir was extremely fond of Thoreau and was probably influenced more by him than even Emerson.
 Muir often referred to himself as a "disciple" of Thoreau.